 The movement faded into the background until the 1950s, however, as Greece suffered a series of national tragedies, including the Asia Minor Catastrophe in 1922, the Nazi occupation of the country, and the ensuing Greek Civil War.
 Such events left little opportunity for feminism to develop in the country.

-After this period of turmoil, Greece set its sights to modernizing and westernizing the country.
-This involved not only a major migration from rural villages to cities, but also to a re-examination of many traditional aspects of Greek society, including the roles of women.
+Following this period of turmoil, Greece set its sights to modernizing and westernizing the country.
+This involved not only a major migration from rural villages to cities but also to a re-examination of many traditional aspects of Greek society, including the roles of women.

 Across Greece, women were still associated with the home and domestic life, and they did not play a major role in politics, art, or public life, except in a few isolated cases.

-In 1952 Greek women finally gained the right to vote when Law 2159 was enacted, which was a major, albeit delayed, step toward equality of the sexes in Greece.
-The first election in which women could vote was held in 1956.
+In 1952, Greek women finally gained the right to vote when Law 2159 was enacted, which was a major, albeit delayed, step toward equality of the sexes in Greece.
+The first election in which women were allowed to vote was in 1956.

 After women gained the right to vote, their role in Greek society began to change.
 The number of women in the workplace and in higher education boomed in Greece during the 1960s and throughout the 1970s.

-It was at this time that the strict romantic and sexual mores of conservative and religious Greek society began to change as well.
-It became more commonly accepted for women to date and flirt with men, but it was still common for women to have a male relative escort them on dates, even in big cities.
+It was at this time that the strict romantic and sexual mores of conservative and religious Greek society began to change, as well.
+It became more commonly accepted for women to date and flirt with men, but it was still common for women to have a male relative escort them on dates, even in large cities.

-While some progress was made in this area, there were still aspects of society that were very conservative, as the ultimate goal for Greek women was still marriage and a family.
+While some progress was made in this area, there were still aspects of society that were very conservative, as the ultimate goal for Greek women remained marriage and a family.

 Tragically, a woman’s “reputation” could make her a victim of honor-based crimes in Greece even at that time, particularly in villages, where the amount of time a woman spent outside of the home was considered to reflect poor character.

-And although birth control was gaining popularity in the rest of Europe, it was not widely used in Greece.
-Abortion, however, although illegal in the 1960s and 1970s, was very widespread amongst Greek women.
-In 1986, abortion became legal in Greece.
+Additionally, although birth control was gaining popularity in the rest of Europe, it was not widely used in Greece.
+Abortion, however, although illegal in the 1960s and 1970s, was quite widespread amongst Greek women.
+In 1986, abortion was legalized in Greece.

-In the 70s and 80s, Greek feminist publications questioning women’s roles in Greek society began circulating across the country.
-These texts often provided information and statistics about birth control and abortion, and supported women who could not or did not want to have children or get married.
+In the ’70s and ’80s, Greek feminist publications questioning women’s roles in Greek society began circulating across the country.
+These texts often provided information and statistics about birth control and abortion and supported women who could not or did not desire to have children or get married.

 Feminism vs. Greece’s archaic, oppressive family law

-They particularly targeted Greece’s extremely conservative and oppressive family laws.
-At the time, Greek law required men to be the “head of the household,” implying that women were the wards of either their fathers or their husbands.
+These publications particularly targeted Greece’s extremely conservative and oppressive family laws.
+At the time, Greek law required men to be the “head of the household,” implying that women were the wards of either their fathers or husbands.
 It also mandated that women take their husband’s last name upon marriage.

-Additionally, although men could only legally be married at 18, women were considered to be at marriageable age at just 14 years old, and dowries were legal and widespread.
+Additionally, although men could only legally be married at eighteen, women were considered to be at marriageable age at fourteen years old, and dowries were legal and widespread.